Last updated on May 14th, 2019 at 11:15 pm

 Additionally, the chair is made with heavy-duty Nylon base and dual nylon asters that make it a stable chair.

-The key differentiator with this chair compared to others is that it comes with flip up armrests and a 5-year limited warranty.
+The key differentiator with this chair compared to other office chairs is that it comes with flip up armrests and a 5-year limited warranty.

-That not only allows for more flexibility when working, but also gives you the piece of mind that the warranty will help a long way down the road.
+That not only allows for more flexibility when working but also gives you the peace of mind that the warranty will be available to help a long way down the road.

 It also comes with a lockable back position and double casters for extra stability while moving around the office.

-Equipped with a passive lumbar support, this chair provides a great support.
+Equipped with passive lumbar support, this chair provides great support.

-Additionally, the sponge seat, adjustable back, and armrests allow you to adjust the seat so it fits your body.
+Additionally, the sponge seat, adjustable back, and armrests allow you to adjust the chair so it fits your body.